Position

 Overview

 We are seeking a skilled Modeler to join our team.
-The Modeler will be responsible for developing and refining predictive models, analyzing data, and providing insights to support decision-making processes.
+The Modeler will be responsible for developing and refining predictive models to support data-driven decision-making.
+This role requires a strong analytical mindset and proficiency in statistical modeling and data analysis.

 Responsibilities: